What is an Internet auction?

 Do I have to pay any fees to participate in an Internet Auction?

 No, after you register the first time, you are automatically registered for each subsequent Internet Auction.
 If you forget or lose your bidder ID or password, please call Auction Masters at 612-245-6391.

 Can I cancel an unwanted bid?

-How do I know if I am winning a lot?
+How do I know if I am winning an item?

-If you are winning a lot, your bidder ID will appear next to “High Bidder” in the bidding screens and lot details for that lot.
-You will know you have won a lot when you receive an email from Auction Masters after the auction has ended.
+If you are winning an item, your bidder ID will appear next to “High Bidder” in the bidding screens and item details for that item.
+You will know you have won an item when you receive an email from Auction Masters after the auction has ended.
 You should receive this email by 12 Noon the day following the auction.

 Be sure to refresh often to update the data on your screen.

-How do I know if I won a lot after it has closed?
+How do I know if I won an item after it has closed?